daroczig/logger/README.md

 <img src="man/figures/colors.png" alt="colored log output">

-But you could set up any custom colors and layout, eg using custom colors only for the log levels, make it grayscale, include the calling function or R package namespace with specific colors etc.
+But you could set up any custom colors and layout, eg using custom colors only for the log levels, make it grayscale, include the calling function or R package namespace with specific colors etc. For more details, see the related vignettes.

 ## Why another logging R package?